axioned/handbook/docs/learning/reactjs/training-template.md

 ---
-id: react-training
+id: reactjs-training
-title: React Training Template
+title: ReactJS Training Template
 sidebar_label: Training Template
 sidebar_position: 1
-tags: [react, react template, training, redux, state]
+tags: [reactjs, reactjs template, training, redux, state]
 ---

 # Overview

 React is a JavaScript-based UI development library.
 Facebook and an open-source developer community run it.
 Although React is a library rather than a language, it is widely used in web development.
 The library first appeared in May 2013 and is now one of the most commonly used frontend libraries for web development.
-React documentation link can be found [**here**](https://reactjs.org/docs/getting-started.html)
+ReactJS documentation link can be found [**here**](https://reactjs.org/docs/getting-started.html)

 ## Topics